hackclub/putting-the-you-in-cpu/README.md

 	<img src='images/fetch-execute-cycle.png' width='360' alt='A diagram demonstrating the fetch-execute cycle.
 There are two bubbles of text.
 The first is labeled "Fetch" and has the text "Read instruction from memory at the current instruction pointer."
 The second is titled "Execute" and has the text "Run the instruction and then move the instruction pointer."
 The fetch bubble has an arrow pointing to the execute bubble, and the execute bubble has an arrow pointing back to the fetch bubble, implying a repeated process.' />
 </p>

 After executing an instruction, the pointer moves forward to immediately after the instruction in RAM so that it now points to the next instruction.
 That's why code runs!
-The instruction pointer just keeps chugging forward, executing machine code in the order in which it's in memory.
+The instruction pointer just keeps chugging forward, executing machine code in the order in which it has been stored in memory.
 Some instructions can tell the instruction pointer to jump somewhere else instead, or jump different places depending on a certain condition; this makes reusable code and conditional logic possible.

 This instruction pointer is stored in a [*register*](https://en.wikipedia.org/wiki/Processor_register).
 Registers are small storage buckets that are extremely fast for the CPU to read and write to.
 Each CPU architecture has a fixed set of registers, used for everything from storing temporary values during computations to configuring the processor.